Light neutral-meson production in pp collisions at $\mathbf{\sqrt{s}}$ = 13 TeV: Results

 A quantitative study of the different \etopi double ratios is done by calculating the average value of the ratio in two \pT intervals representing the low (1 $<$ \pT $<$ 4 \GeVc) and high \pT (5 $<$ \pT $<$ 15 \GeVc) regions.
 The results are shown in \Fig{fig:Eta2Pi0RatioMult_and_R2individual}{ (right)} as a function of the normalized mean charged-particle multiplicity measured at midrapidity ($|\eta|$~$<$~0.5).
 The systematic uncertainties for the data are calculated assuming fully correlated systematic uncertainties of the data points shown in the lower panel of \Fig{fig:Eta2Pi0RatioMult_and_R2individual}.
 The uncertainty band for the generator curves is evaluated by taking the difference between the mean value and the largest and smallest value in the inspected \pT interval.
 A dependence of the \etopi~ratio as a function of the normalized charged-particle multiplicity is observed for the low \pT interval 1~$<$~\pT~$<$~4~\GeVc: an enhancement of the double ratio can be seen at low multiplicity while a suppression is visible for high multiplicities.
+The observed low \pT suppression at high multiplicity (0-0.1\%) is about 8\% with a significance of about 3.1$\sigma$.
 The \etopi~ratio in the high-\pT interval is in agreement with unity over the full multiplicity range, taking into account statistical and systematic uncertainties.